 “M. Nicole R. Wildhood, originally from Colorado, lives in Seattle, Washington, with her husband.
 She is a freelance writer and blogs at mnicolerwildhood.com; she considers her articles and book reviews for Seattle’s street newspaper Real Change among her most vital work.”

 "Make Peace with Anyone: Breakthrough Strategies to Quickly End Any Conflict, Feud, or Estrangement” by David J. Lieberman, Ph.D., St. Martin's Press, February 2002.

 "Making Loss Matter : Creating Meaning in Difficult Times” by Rabbi David Wolpe.
 Riverhead Books, 1999.

 I've only read the book jacket and taken a quick look inside.
 It is written from a different perspective than one I usually venture into: a religious perspective.
 Since many people do find support through religion, I include it here.
 I may even read it one of these days!

-by Nancy Aniston (mother of Jennifer Aniston from whom she was estranged.
+"From Mother and Daughter to Friends" by Nancy Aniston, mother of Jennifer Aniston from whom she was estranged.
 They reconciled in 2005.
 Nancy Anistom's last name was changed to Nancy Dow when she remarried.
-She died in 2016.)
+She died in 2016.

-Similar in spirit to the book by Susan Jordan.
+Similar in spirit to the book by Meg Ryan’s mother, Susan Jordan.
 I recommend this book for the same reasons as Jordan's book.
 There are no answers but you may find some similarities to your own estrangement.